Early Childhood Education in Kenya

 In Kenya kindergarten education is being provided only through private sector which in turn is vastly expensive.
 Therefore, leaving poor families unable to provide their children with the pre-school level education.
 Government schools start from Year 1 (Primary), resulting in a majority of children struggling to follow the minimal curriculum requirements set in Year 1, having missed out the integral EYE.
 This then leads to complete demotivation, disengagement and increased drop-out rates early on at primary level education.

-This is the initial reason behind Aids Orphan in conjunction with CIVS Kenya establishing an Early Childhood Development Centre (ECDC).
+This is the reason behind Aids Orphan with CIVS Kenya establishing the Early Childhood Development Centre in 2018 (ECDC).

-The facility at Ahero Resource Centre provides pre-primary level education to 75 HIV/AIDS Orphans and Vulnerable Children (OVC) aged between 2-5 years from the Ahero Ward.
+The facility at Ahero Resource Centre provides pre-primary level education to more than 100 HIV/AIDS Orphans and Vulnerable Children (OVC) aged between 2-5 years from the Ahero Ward.
 The establishment of ECDC is greatly contributing to the children’s overall well-being and their physical, cognitive and emotional development.
-From, providing this basic early level education and two (2) nutritious meals a day, these children are acquiring a great start in life that they otherwise would not have access to.
+From, providing this basic early level education and two (2) nutritious meals a day, these children are acquiring a great start in life that they otherwise would not have access to.n

 How would you like to help?